Haozhan-Yuan/Xteam245/README.md

 Milestones:

 Milestone 1: Initialize GUI class (Taken from a GUI library) to draw Game window.
-Assemble library images and other prerequisites as needed
+Assemble library images and other prerequisites as needed.
+(Just like what we did in COM SCI 300 Project 2)

 Milestone 2: Implement classes Card, Pile, FoundationPile, WastePile, HandPile, and Tableau